e-c-k-e-r/vall-e/docs/samplers.md

 This function (`reptition_penalize`) applies a penalty to target logits to avoid repetitive output.

-This is implemented by iterating through a list of past tokens, and penalizing that token's probability score by the requested amount.
+This is implemented by penalizing tokens in the future from repeating the currently iterated token.
+* This distinction is required to penalize for the NAR, while the AR only penalizes the single token being inferenced.

 An optional value can also be passed to factor in how far away that token is.